defra-design/accessibility/src/resources/content/checklist-of-common-accessibility-errors-found-in-new-services.md

 <h3 id="the-what-you-can-do-section-is-correct-for-your-site">The ‘what you can do section’ is correct for your site</h3>

 The bullet point list under “that means you should be able to” is not a fixed list.
 You should ensure that it is correct for your website.
 For example, the 300% claim in ‘zoom in up to 300% without the text spilling off the screen’ should match what you have tested.
-If you are claiming close to full compliance, then the figure should be at least 400%.
+If you are claiming compliance with reflow, then the figure should be at least 400%.

 <h3 id="non-conformances-have-a-fix-date">Non-conformances have a fix date</h3>